Nijuuken/mazeAlgorithms/README.md

 This project was created to solve mazes using three different search algorithms: Depth First Search (DFS), Breadth First Search (BFS), and A*.
 The program generates random mazes, applies the search algorithms, and provides visualizations and statistics about the solution paths.

-## Files and Structure

-The program is organized into several files, each serving a specific purpose:

-1. **main.py**: The main script that orchestrates the execution of the program.

-2. **maze.py**: Defines the `Maze` class representing the maze structure.

-3. **aStar.py, breadthFirstSearch.py, depthFirstSearch.py**: Implementations of the A*, BFS, and DFS search algorithms, respectively.

-4. **displayMaze.py**: Contains functions for visualizing the maze and the search process using matplotlib.

-5. **generateMaze.py**: Generates random mazes with a start, goal, and obstacles.

-6. **printResults.py**: Handles the execution of the search algorithms, prints results, and calculates averages.

 # Useage

 1. Run the main.py script.